jymcheong/ETW-tutorialSet/ETW Helper Class/NetworkEgress/README.md

 ## Why these two?
 - We need to narrow down any offending process(es) & respond (e.g. kill it).
 - Sometimes we can't outright block/delete certain programs like `cmd.exe` or `powershell.exe`, we will need to block the bad destinations at the host &/or network level with firewall rules.
-- W.r.t to the earlier diagram, a backdoor process controlled via the Internet, that is scanning/accessing Intranet (e.g. org chart webpage) would **cover both external & internal destinations**, _how often does that occur in your environment & which program/process are involved?_
+- As shown in the earlier diagram, a backdoor process controlled via the Internet, may start scanning/accessing Intranet (e.g. org chart webpage),  **accessing both external & internal destinations simultaneously**, _how often does that occur in your environment & which program/process are involved?_

 ## How to track egress?
 There's really no need for ETW when the objective is simply just recording for compliance or forensics.